svennam92/istio101/workshop/exercise-4/README.md

 1. Establish port forwarding from local port 8084 to the Service Graph instance:

     ```shell
-    kubectl -n istio-system port-forward \
+    kubectl -n istio-system port-forward --address 0.0.0.0 \
       $(kubectl -n istio-system get pod -l app=servicegraph -o jsonpath='{.items[0].metadata.name}') \
       8084:8088
     ```

-2. Click on the web preview icon and select port 8084.
+2. In a browser tab, go to localhost:8084
 3. Add `/dotviz` to the end of the URL

 ![](../README_images/dotviz.png)